Educator, Facilitator, Engine for ECONOMIC GROWTH

-The BOCES network is a premier example of inter-municipal collaboration in New York state that works.
-Since its creation 70 years ago, local school districts have been able to use BOCES to provide a wide range of educational programs and services through an organizational structure that is a model of cooperation.
-BOCES is able to leverage the strength of multiple school districts and provide a wide variety of services that, individually, school districts could not provide because the costs would be prohibitive.
+BOCES are the premier example of inter-municipal collaboration in New York State that works.
+Since its creation 70 years ago, local school districts have been able to use BOCES to provide a wide range of educational programs and services through an organizational structure that is a model of inter-district cooperation.
+In addition, BOCES are able to leverage the strength of multiple school districts and provide a wide variety of services that, individually, school districts could not provide because the costs would be prohibitive.

-With this in mind, the BOCES of NY State Education Consortium would like to underscore several important items that would assist BOCES in its mission:
+With this in mind, the BOCES of NY State would like to underscore several important items that would assist BOCES in our mission: